-It's been nearly 15 years since The Hunger Games first hit bookshelves and seven years since The Hunger Games: Mockingjay - Part 2 concluded the cinematic adaptation of Suzanne Collins' hit YA novels set in a world where kids are forced to kill each other for sport on live TV.
+It's been 15 years since The Hunger Games first hit bookshelves, and eight years since The Hunger Games: Mockingjay - Part 2 concluded the franchise adaptation of Suzanne Collins' hit YA series, about a society in which kids are forced to kill each other for sport on live TV.
 Now, it's time to return to Panem.

-The original Hunger Games book and movie took place during the 74th year of the Games, as Jennifer Lawrence’s Katniss Everdeen took on the Capitol and its tyrannical president, Coriolanus Snow (played by Donald Sutherland).
-The Hunger Games: The Ballad of Songbirds and Snakes will tell the story of the 10th annual Hunger Games.
+The original Hunger Games book and movie took place during the 74th year of the Games, as Jennifer Lawrence's Katniss Everdeen began her battle against the Capitol and its tyrannical president, Coriolanus Snow (played by Donald Sutherland).
+The Hunger Games: The Ballad of Songbirds & Snakes will tell the story of the 10th annual Hunger Games.

-Based on Collins' 2020 prequel novel of the same name, the newest installment in the franchise takes place decades before the events of The Hunger Games series and serves as an origin story for Snow.
-With the film currently in production, here is everything there is to know about The Hunger Games: The Ballad of Songbirds and Snakes so far.
+Based on Collins' 2020 prequel novel of the same name, the story takes place 64 years before the events of The Hunger Games series and serves as an origin story for Snow as a villain.
+(Think of it as The Phantom Menace of the franchise.)
+Here is everything to know about The Hunger Games: The Ballad of Songbirds & Snakes.

-What is 'The Ballad of Songbirds and Snakes' about?
+What is 'The Ballad of Songbirds & Snakes' about?

 Here is the official synopsis: